-We also made our snowshoes, and we made our bows, out of rawhide.
+We also made our snowshoes -- and we made our bowstrings -- out of rawhide.
 Rawhide was good material.
 We knew what to use.
 Now people ask me, "How could the Indians make snowshoes out-a rawhide?
-Nowadays the rawhide of a deer is very tender.
+Now-a-days the rawhide of a deer is very tender.
 It'll rip."

-We wore moose hide moccasins too, ba-bi-bash-kway-gInn m^k-ah-sin.
+We wore moose hide moccasins too -- ba-bi-bash-kway-gInn m^k-ah-sin.
 You keep warmer with those moccasins.
-We made our moccasins big enough so we could put enough footwear under the moccasin for sock, so our feet never got cold.
-But there were times that it would get so cold that if you were not careful, the strap around your feet, that crosspiece down there, would cut off your circulation and you'd get awfully cold.
+We made our moccasins big enough so we could put enough footwear into the moccasins for socks, so our feet never got cold.
+But there were times that it would get so cold that if you were not careful, the strap around your feet -- that crosspiece down there where you strap on your snowshoes -- would cut off your circulation and you'd get awfully cold.

 You have to have pretty good footwear to keep your feet warm.
-For awhile we had blanket shoes too.
-The blanket shoes were made from wool, from a woolen blanket, or from woolen clothes.
-In the lumber camps they wore the woolen clothes, and woolen pants made good shoes, good moccasins.
-They hand-sewed them.
+For a while we had blanket shoes too.
+The blanket shoes were made from wool -- from a woolen blanket, or from woolen clothes.
+In the lumber camps they wore the woolen clothes, and their old woolen pants made good shoes, good moccasins.
+The women hand-sewed them.
 They sewed them together like they were using hides.
-Then we tied them with the shoestrings -- around the foot and back into the collar of the boot.
+Then we tied them with the rawhide shoestrings -- around the foot and back into the collar of the boot.
 We stopped wearing blanket shoes about 1912, 1913.
 Blanket shoes were warm.
 They were light too.

 During my times I'd have to go out on the wet snow looking for food.
-I used to leave my wigwam when I was a boy and walk through the snow for two, three, hours searching for some wild life to take home for meat.
+I used to leave my wiigwaam when I was a boy and walk through the snow for two, three, hours searching for some wild life to take home for meat.
 I loved to be out in the woods.
 Maybe I'd just go out cutting wood; maybe I'd be out looking for something to eat.
-By noon, my socks and my blanket shoes, made out of wool, were wet.
+By noon, my socks and my blanket shoes -- made out of wool -- were wet.

 Many of us had the same life.
 By getting wet we had to go home and take off our shoes and warm up.
 We had to take off our clothes and warm up.
 We had to keep warm.
 That's what we believe in.
 We believe if you keep warm you will not catch cold.
 To catch a cold is d^'-k^-gíi.
 We're careful so we don't d^'-k^-gíi.
 If you catch a cold, after so many hours, that cold may turn into pneumonia.
 We fear that.
-We fear that fever next to pneumonia too, gíi-zjay-zoo-wI'n.
+We fear that fever next to pneumonia too -- gíi-zjay-zoo-wI'n.
 That's a fever.
 We also fear "quick T.B."
 "Quick T.B." is a pneumonia which you die from.
 Pneumonia is what you die from with "quick T.B."
 So we take care of ourself by keeping warm the same as we take care of ourself by watching our diet and the food we eat.
-We keep warm, keep in health, so that we can work for our folks, our father and mother, and for the children with us, our sisters and brothers.
+We keep warm, keep in health, so that we can work for our folks -- our father and mother -- and for the children with us, and for our sisters and brothers.

-'Course them days it was kind of hard to live up here in the North, just like it was when I was a boy.
-It's cold weather in season up here, but we're used to that.
+'Course them days it was kind of hard to live up here in the North, It's cold weather in season up here, but we're used to that.
 Well, we should be used to it.
-We have storms up here in the north with very long months and very dark, cloudy days.
+We have storms up here in the north, with very long cold months and very dark, cloudy days.
 There's a lot of snow up here.
 I know that the others suffered with the winters just the same as I did.
 The winters are a little bit long -- too long -- but we don't mind it.
 We're kind of used to it, and we seem to be all happy about it.